 That professional fitness education will have a positive effect on your performance and can even inspire the people around you to boost their own efforts.
 Price says he notices when people push each other further than they would have gone by themselves.

-“I truly feel that everyone should invest in the learning process as much as possible so that they can not only help themselves achieve success in the gym but others as well,” Ferrari says.
+“I truly feel that everyone should invest in the learning process as much as possible so that they can not only help themselves achieve success in the gym but others as well,” Coggan says.
 “If everyone who is new to fitness found a buddy to spend time with in the gym, their consistency would dramatically improve.
 It shows in group fitness.”